Generic Name: atezolizumab (A te zoe LIZ ue mab)

-Atezolizumab is injected into a vein through an IV.
+Atezolizumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-This medicine is given slowly and the IV infusion can take up to 60 minutes to complete.
+This medicine must be given slowly, and the infusion can take up to 60 minutes to complete.

 Atezolizumab is usually given once every 3 weeks until your body no longer responds to the medication.